 What you can do

-- Ask your political representative to support the call for the 10 per cent
+- Ask your political representative to support the call for a benchmark figure of 10 per cent of the overseas aid budget to be set for family planning.